Types

 readOnly: true

-The Drink component is used both as a request body and response body schema, but it is using fields that can only be set when updating the drink and read when getting the returned drink.
+The Drink component is used both as a request body and response body schema, but it uses fields that can only be set when updating the drink and read when getting the returned drink.

-In this case Speakeasy will generate two models DrinkInput and DrinkOutput._createMdxContent
+In this case, Speakeasy will generate two models DrinkInput and DrinkOutput.

 • stockUpdate